shahjash/Nano-Degree/README.md

 # Nano-Degree

-This repository is a part of Udacity's Data Scientist Nano_Degree Program
+This repository is a part of Udacity's Data Scientist Nano-Degree Program